zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overallocate.md

 ## States and considerations

-There are three valid states for a given capacity reservation:
+There are three valid states for a specific capacity reservation:

 | State  | Status  | Considerations  |
 |---|---|---|